SEE IT: Massachusetts mom chases down, pins alleged flasher

 Police said they recommend people first call 9-1-1 instead of apprehending an attacker but agreed this was a unique circumstance.

 “She reacted in the blink of an eye what she felt was the best form of action.
 Good for her.
-I think she put the fear of god in the guy," State Police Trooper James DeAngelis told The Patch.
+I think she put the fear of god in the guy," State Police Trooper James DeAngelis told Patch.